Nearshore Software Development in Mexico 2023 - Alcor BPO

 Head of IT Recruitment Department

-In this article, I am going to dwell on the advantages of nearshoring to Mexico, median local software developers’ rates (and how they differ from the US), as well as challenges of outsourcing Mexican developers and how to overcome them.
-I’ll also cover some of the common engagement models, including IT recruitment in Mexico with Alcor, so you could choose the most beneficial for your IT company.
+In this article, I will dwell on the advantages of the choice to nearshore to Mexico, median local software developers’ rates (and how they differ from the US), the challenges of outsourcing Mexican developers, and how to leap over them with ease.
+Plus, I’ve got the inside scoop on various engagement models, including IT recruitment in Mexico with Alcor, so you can pick the one that fits your tech business like a glove.

 Mexican IT Market Overview

-The increased focus on digitalization and innovation in Mexico is anticipated to result in a boosted CAGR of 10.6% during the next 5 years.
-Since Mexico’s IT sector has been developing in a service-centric direction, its largest segment has become IT outsourcing.
-Between 2016 and 2020 there was a noticeable rise in its revenue with a 10.2% increase in the CAGR.
-With mobile app development, fintech, and cybersecurity solutions to keep on dominating, Mexico’s software development market volume is expected to get to $3.92bn in 2023.
+The increased focus on digitalization and innovation in Mexico is anticipated to result in a boosted CAGR of 12.6% during the next 4 years.
+Since the sector of software development in Mexico has been developing in a service-centric direction, its largest segment has become IT outsourcing.
+Now, its GDP for this market is in the global top 15.
+With mobile app development, fintech, and cybersecurity solutions dominating, Mexico’s software development market volume is expected to rise to $7.9B in 2028.

 Why Nearshoring to Mexico is a Good Choice?